BLOG

 There is no QLD law that says a smoke alarm compliance certificate must be produced by the seller.

-What legislation does stipulate is that the seller must install compliant photoelectric interconnected smoke alarms in all prescribed locations as required by law.
+What legislation does stipulate is that the seller must install compliant interconnected photoelectric smoke alarms in all prescribed locations as required by law.

 When this is done, the seller must disclose in writing to the buyer that compliant smoke alarms have been installed.
 This is achieved by completing two legal documents.